/

 b) Follow your customers and share their social posts across networks

-c) Retweet the content of those who could potentially refer business to you
+c) Repost social content of those who could potentially refer business to you

-A nearby wine storage company consistently retweeted the wineries located in their geographic area to get on the radar of those wineries.
+A wine storage company we know consistently retweeted content posted by wineries located in their area to get on the radar of those wineries.

-There are three general types of business referrals.
+There are three general approaches to business referrals.

 a) Sell leads for cash.
 This is the business model of software review sites such as SoftwareAdvice.